 What Are Pork Rib Cuts?
 A Quick Butcher's Tour

-Before we dive into spices and storage, let's break down the main types of pork rib cuts so you know exactly what you're working with:
+Let's break down the main types of pork rib cuts so you know exactly what you're working with:

-- Baby Back Ribs: Also known as back ribs, these come from the top of the rib cage, near the spine.
-They’re leaner, more tender, and generally pricier than other cuts.
+- Baby Back Ribs: Also known as back ribs, these come from the top of the rib cage near the spine.
+They're leaner, more tender, and generally pricier than other cuts.

 Spice Hacks for Maximum Flavor